 L1 Visa Lawyers in Toronto, ON

-At Pilkington Law Firm, we provide qualified L1 visa lawyers in Toronto, ON, and we are ready to take on your case.
+At Pilkington Immigration, we provide qualified L1 visa lawyers in Toronto, ON, and we are ready to take on your case.
 The L-1 visa or intracompany transferee permit enables a U.S. employer to transfer an executive or manager from one of its affiliated foreign offices to one of its offices in the United States.
 This classification also enables a foreign company that does not yet have an affiliated U.S. office to send an executive or manager or specialized knowledge worker to the United States with the purpose of establishing one.
 To begin, the L-1A visa is designed for managers and executives, while the L-1B visas are for people with specialized skills.
 For Canadian and USA employment visas, count on our team to guide you in the right direction.

 To qualify for L-1 classification in this category, the employer must: